-My trip notes for this drive along the Galician coast read: ‘Drink Albariño Wine.
+My trip planning for this drive along the Galician coast included the notes: ‘Drink Albariño Wine.
 Eat Pulpo.’

 Albariño is the green wine of the region and pulpo is octopus, and at Miraflores on the Ria Muros, we found a pulperia where I could have my longed-for octopus.

 We sat down at a table with a view of the waterfront and soon ordered a Galician beer and Albariño wine.

 ‘Algo Para Picar’ on the ‘carta’ at the Pulperia Casa Petra.

 When we ordered three ‘a la carta’ dishes they moved us to a larger table.
 When we saw the huge serving size of the ‘a la carta’ orders we figured out why!